Paige-AI/paige-ml-sdk/README.md

 ### Changing Loggers

 By default, the sdk relies on Lightning's [CSV logger](https://lightning.ai/docs/pytorch/stable/extensions/generated/lightning.pytorch.loggers.CSVLogger.html#csvlogger) which writes outputs to the `lightning_logs` folder.
-Use `--trainer.logger` and choose from any of the logger classes definere [here](https://lightning.ai/docs/pytorch/stable/extensions/logging.html#supported-loggers).
-For example, users familiar with [Weights and Biases](https://wandb.ai/site) may choose the argument `--trainer.logger WandbLogger`.
+Use `--trainer.logger` and choose from any of Lightning's [built-in loggers](https://lightning.ai/docs/pytorch/stable/extensions/logging.html#supported-loggers) such as WandB or TensorBoard.

 ### Changing Optimizers and Adjusting Learning Rate
 Use `--optimizer` and choose from any of the [torch.optim](https://pytorch.org/docs/stable/optim.html#algorithms) optimizers.
 Similarly, use `--lr_scheduler` to adjust the learning rate.